Understanding Structs in Go: The Foundation of Data Modeling

 Methods on Structs

 Go lets you attach functions (methods) to struct types.
-A method with a value receiver doesn’t modify the original:
+A value receiver works on a copy:

 func (p BlogPost) Summary() string {